magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/deployment.md

 ## What Deployment Options Does Mendix Provide? {#options}

-Mendix applications run on a variety of deployment options, including public cloud, virtual private cloud, private cloud, hybrid cloud, and traditional (virtual) servers.
+Mendix applications run on a variety of deployment options, including public cloud, virtual private cloud, private cloud, hybrid cloud, multi cloud, and traditional (virtual) servers.

 For deployment details, see [What Deployment Options Does Mendix Provide?](multi-cloud-overview#deployment-options).